Switching from a hardware to a software business model: the case of the World’s leading provider of digital solutions for the energy industry

 Coaching and organising the internal innovation team to explore, test and launch these solutions on the market based on our program Virtual Startup

 In five months, three new technology and business concepts for future offers of the company have been identified.
-Stim also integrated several startup methodologies to investigate the potentials of these concepts at optimal cost and high velocity, while setting up an appropriate organisation (team composition, piloting routines, evaluation metrics…) to enable fast progression of the projects.
+Stim also integrated several startup methodologies to investigate the potentials of these concepts at optimal cost and high velocity, while setting up an appropriate organisation (team composition, piloting routines, evaluation metrics…) to enable a fast progression of the projects.

 The Executive Committee of the company has now decided to deploy a platform-based business model that sells software as a service, on top of primary yet high-quality hardware.